TsFreddie/kilocode/.changeset/fluffy-mice-fry.md

 "kilo-code": minor
 ---

-Allow the agent to execute terminal commands in the background and manage long-running processes
+Add background command execution with run_in_background parameter and terminal_kill tool for managing long-running processes